2.0 Getting Help

 2.2.
 Speaking Out in Your Parish

 Weekend and daily liturgies provide a unique opportunity to reach victims, perpetrators, and witnesses to domestic violence.
-Many are reluctant to speak out, but speak out we must.
+Many are reluctant to speak out but speak out we must.

 2.2.2.
-Homily of Father Chuck Dahm April 2016 (PDF)
+Homily on Domestic Violence by Father Chuck Dahm – Spanish (PDF)

 2.3.
 Catholic Bishops’ Position on Domestic Violence

 “As pastors of the Catholic Church in the United States, we state as clearly and strongly as we can that violence against women, inside or outside the home, is never justified.
 Violence in any form — physical, sexual, psychological, or verbal — is sinful; often, it is a crime as well.”
-The document below details the United States Conference of Catholic Bishops (USCCB) position.
+The document below details the United States Conference of Catholic Bishops’ (USCCB) position.